Our highly trained, compassionate staff is pleased to be a part of the care team for your pet. We are here to welcome you and your loved one.

 Despite all the advanced technical equipment used on-site, Brian believes some of the best service he and his team provides day-in and day-out is basic, fundamental nursing care.

 “Not only do we treat what physically ails your pet, we also care and provide for your pet’s mental wellbeing.
 We encourage owners to come by and spend time with their pets during recovery.”

-Brian lives in Knoxville with his wife Jennifer and their multiple pets.
+Brian lives in Knoxville with his wife Jennifer, daughter Olivia, and their multiple pets.
 In his spare time, he enjoys reading, working in the yard and is an avid sports fan.
-He and Jennifer are expecting their first child in the summer of 2015.

 Growing up, Sarah always wanted to be a veterinarian.
 While completing her undergraduate degree, she worked at a pet store and then as a veterinary technician.
 She then decided to pursue her lifelong dream to become a small animal veterinarian.